 - Any concession cards (your card number will be automatically validated upon entry)

-- You may need certificates of microchipping/desexing if this wasn’t previously recorded with your council.
+- You may need certificates of microchipping/desexing if this wasn’t previously recorded with council.

-For further information in regards to registration please visit the links below:
+For further information in regard to registration please visit the links below:

 What is Dogs and Cats Online?